Skip to main content

 Onyi Nwabineli

 Onyi Nwabineli is a Nigerian-British writer and headwrap aficionado.
 Born in Benin, Nigeria, she grew up in Glasgow, the Isle of Man and Newcastle, and now lives in London.
 Onyi is the co-founder of Surviving Out Loud, a fund that provides fiscal support for survivors of sexual assault, and the founder of Black Pens, a writing retreat for Black women.
-SOMEDAY, MAYBE is her debut novel.
+She is the author of the novels SOMEDAY, MAYBE and ALLOW ME TO INTRODUCE MYSELF.

 Onyi Nwabineli